 The group has now met Nicholls’ aim of running monthly forecasts for each school, allowing operations to be far more agile and flexible with the group’s finances during the term.

 “Before we used Workday Adaptive Planning, our forecasts meant very little because by the time we ran the numbers they were already out of date, and the opportunity to use the intelligence gathered had passed,” said Nicholls.
-“Workday Adaptive Planning has allowed us to be far more agile, with a robust set of standardised reporting that helps us make decisions and continually plan ahead.”
+“Workday Adaptive Planning has allowed us to be far more agile, with a robust set of standardized reporting that helps us make decisions and continually plan ahead.”

-Utilising the benefits of a cloud-based system
+Utilizing the benefits of a cloud-based system

 According to Nicholls, one of the greatest benefits afforded by Workday Adaptive Planning comes from automated control and consolidation over group-wide financial strategy, which removes the risk of human error, allowing operations to act decisively on trusted data.

 “Any fears we had about the cloud were completely unfounded,” said Nicholls.
-“It’s allowed us to centralise the finances of our six sites, with versions which are automatically aligned and updated in real time, making it far easier to report and plan across the group.”
+“It’s allowed us to centralize the finances of our six sites, with versions which are automatically aligned and updated in real time, making it far easier to report and plan across the group.”

 Using new insight to advise the group’s leadership